HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "We feel annoyed when something is too loud or repetitive."
 These short, kid-friendly explanations are so useful in helping kids understand their big feelings.
 And my big feelings too.

+### Page of our book
+DNA is a really useful concept for children to have early.
+You build a little at a time.

+We tell the kids that we have a book of instructions on how to make our body.
+(Later, we say, each cell has a copy.)
+For each body part, you have two pages.
+You use one of them and don't use the other.
+You got one page from each parent.
+You might have gotten the page that they use, and so the child is like the parent, or you might have gotten one that they aren't using, that they got from their parent.

+This basic understanding is useful when commiserating about certain family traits, or explaining evolution.

 ### "You have money."
 Heidi and Peter get two dollars a week, Austin gets one dollar a week, and Erika and Bethany don't get an allowance.
 This is related to how many chores they do Saturday morning.
 Austin is probably coming up on a raise, because his chores have really increased in quality.
 Don't tell him, though, please save me a few dollars.